papamarkou/GeometricMCMC.jl/README.md

 For ease of use, all the user-defined functions in the Model type share the same signature

-    function myfunction(pars::Vector{Float64}, nPars::Int, data::Dict{Any, Any})
+    function myFunction(pars::Vector{Float64}, nPars::Int, data::Dict{Any, Any})

 where `pars` are the model's parameters simulated by the MCMC algorithm and thus not needed to be numerically specified by the user, `nPars` is the number of parameters and `data` is an Array `Array{Any}` or a dictionary `Dict{Any, Any}` holding the data.

 The Model can be instantiated with fewer arguments.
-For instance, the Metropolis-Hastings function `mh`
+For instance, the Metropolis-Hastings function `mh` requires only the log-prior, log-likelihood and the gradient of the log-posterior.
+In fact, the gradient of the log-posterior is not necessary for running a Metropolis-Hastings MCMC simulation.
+Nevertheless, it has been set as a required argument so that `mh` returns the zero-variance control variates along with the MCMC output.
+Similarly, the log-prior, log-likelihood and the gradient of the log-posterior suffice as arguments in the instantiation of `Model` in order to run MALA or HMC.
+SMMALA requires additionally the metric tensor.
+The partial derivatives of the metric tensor with respect to the parameters are needed in the `Model` instantiation only for MMALA or RMHMC simulations.

+## An example: the Bayesian logit model with Normal prior

 ### The MCMC option types